 Implied statistical was calculated using the above parameters for each year using the R package pwr (Champely, 2016).
 Results can be found in Figure 3.
 The dotted line represents Cohen’s (1988) commonly accepted guideline for a minimum of at least .80 power.
 As can be seen in the plot, implied statistical power to detect an average effect size in the IRAP literature is very low (range .10 to .34).

 In order to illustrate the magnitude of change in power over time, power and median sample size were entered into a regression as the dependent variable, otherwise similar to the previous analyses.
-Results demonstrated that the implied statistical power to detect the average published effect size (Cohen’s d = 0.408, equivalent to Pearson’s r = 0.20) was increasing from an estimated .142, 95% CI [.108, .177] in 2006 (the model intercept) by an average of .009, 95% CI [.005, .012], p < .001 participants per year.
+Results demonstrated that the implied statistical power to detect the average published effect size (Cohen’s d = 0.408, equivalent to Pearson’s r = 0.20) was increasing from an estimated .142, 95% CI [.108, .177] in 2006 (the model intercept) by an average of .009, 95% CI [.005, .012], p < .001.
 This estimate was used to calculate how long it would take to achieve Cohen’s (1988) recommendation of power of at least .80.
 If this linear rate of growth continued, the median IRAP sample size would take another 58 years to reach this commonly accepted minimum for statistical power (i.e., in 2080).
 Note that this is not a prediction that the rate of growth will be linear or stable, but a prediction based on these assumptions, in a world where IRAP researchers’ behavior stays on their current trajectory.

 Comparing the IRAP literature with Social and Personality Psychology